theappbusiness/TABTestKit/README.md

 }
 ```

+## Quick start

+TODO

 ## Why?

 TABTestKit makes it so you can write very little code to automate the behaviours
 in your app, as well as being extremely human readable by leveraging powerful
 Swift features.
 This means the barrier to entry for Swift automation is
 essentially removed.

+Additionally, TABTestKit waits for things rather than asserting
+directly, which massively reduces flakiness in your tests.

 Unlike XCTest, where every XCUIElement can be tapped, adjusted, typed into or scrolled,
 regardless of whether it's adjustable etc, TABTestKit has specific elements that